luwrain/website/texts/download.win.md

 There~are the~releases which we recommend for~running on~Microsoft Windows.
-They include Java Runtime Environment (JRE) inside, so the~only thing necessary for~quick launch of~LUWRAIN on~your machine  is~any properly available text-to-speech engine (TTS).
+They include Java Runtime Environment (JRE) inside, so the~only thing necessary for~ running LUWRAIN on~your machine  is~any properly available text-to-speech engine (TTS).
 The~releases are prepared for~32-bit and for~64-bit versions of~Microsoft Windows with~all~currently supported languages.
 Clik on~the~direct link below to~start  downloading: